wadmiraal/wadmiraal.net/jekyll-src/_drafts/content-type-strategies-part-3-handling-versioning.markdown

 You've probably updated Drupal before.
 You upload (or whatever) the new code to the server, and navigate to `/update.php`.
 Drupal will then tell you if there are any updates pending or not.
 For your module to tell Drupal it requires an update, we simply implement a special hook: [`hook_update_N()`]().

-When you first enable a module, Drupal will look for any `hook_update_N()` function in the `.install`  file, take the highest one and store it as the current &ldquo;schema version&rdquo; (if it doesn't find one, it simply stores null).
+When you first enable a module, Drupal will look for any `hook_update_N()` functions in the `.install`  file, take the highest one and store it as the current &ldquo;schema version&rdquo; (if it doesn't find one, it simply stores null).
 When a new version of the module is uploaded, and the `/update.php` page visited, Drupal will start looking for a `hook_schema_N()` function with a *higher* value than the one stored.
 If it finds one (or more), it will tell the site administrator an update is pending.
 When the site administrator launches the updates, Drupal will call these functions in sequence.
 At the end, it will store the name of the last one executed.

 The naming schema for these `hook_update_N()` functions should be `hook_update_{core}{major version}{update number (2 digits)}()`.
 Notice that the first 2 digits (core version and your module major version) *are important*.
 Drupal uses those to trigger the correct updates.
 The two remaining digits are sequential, and you can simply start at `00`, incrementing with 1 every update, all the way up to `99`.

 ### Update hooks and a clean install

 It is a common misconception that Drupal will run update hooks on a clean install.
 When you install a module for the first time, even if this module *has* update hooks, Drupal will *not* invoke them.
 It will simply look for the update hook with the highest value and store *that* as the current &ldquo;schema version&rdquo;.
-This means, you cannot simply leave old code in your module and think Drupal will update it for you.
+This means, you cannot simply leave old code in your module and think Drupal will update it for you when enabling the module for the first time.
 In our case, we will need to update our content type definition in our update hooks *and* in the `includes/mymodule.node_types.inc` file.

 ## Adding a new field